LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.177.3
+*Released*: 31 May 2022
+* Issue 45529: Adjust width of `.container` to use more of the screen
+* Issue 45290: Adjust width of search box in NavBar for better display (with lots of notifications) in medium media
+* Issue 45290: Use relative positioning for search-icon

 ### version 2.177.2
 *Released*: 31 May 2022
 * Issue 44707